morintori/inventory-management-xgboost-grupobimbo/docs/index.markdown

 ---

 For the data I used this competition from Kaggle https://www.kaggle.com/competitions/grupo-bimbo-inventory-demand/overview.
-The goal of this competition is to predict the weekly demand for each product, sold through 45,000 routes for the Mexican Bakery, Grupo Bimbo.
+I took the results and created a dashboard using dash, check it out here, [grupo.shannonc.ca](grupo.shannonc.ca) The goal of this competition is to predict the weekly demand for each product, sold through 45,000 routes for the Mexican Bakery, Grupo Bimbo.
 Because bakery items tend to have a short shelf life, the demand for each product has to be accurately determined as we do not want clients to be facing empty shelves and for products to be sent back because they have been expired.